Doll Quest

 "What thread is best?"
 One that is strong (and possibly also thick).

 "What paint is best?"
-Artist's acrylics, craft acrylics, Creme Oil stencil paint, artist's chalk pastels, colored pencils (in that order).
+Plastic\vinyl specific, artist's acrylics, craft acrylics, Crème Oil stencil paint, artist's chalk pastels, colored pencils (in that order).

 "Where did you find ...?
 See Links, ask me specifically.